• Skip to primary navigation

 Serving

-It can also be served with many different dishes including spicy bean stew, Mediterranean risoni salad, and stuffed zucchini boats.
+It can also be served with many different dishes including spicy white bean stew, Mediterranean risoni salad, and stuffed zucchini boats.

 At some point in your life, you have to realize that there is hardly anything that doesn't go well with garlic bread.